dreamerHarshit/P3--Catalog-project/README.md

 This apps uses Google  as authentication & authorization service.
 ##Run

-    Clone this repository and log in the virtual machine with this commands:
+    Clone this repository and  in the virtual machine environment:

     Setup database, initialize database with categories: